Journal files

 The journal file grows until it is rotated by a checkpoint or a journal rotation command, such as p4 admin journal.
 If the current journal is extremely large, a checkpoint is needed.

 Every checkpoint, including your first checkpoint, starts a new journal file and renames the old journal file.
-We call this "journal rotation".
+We call this journal rotationClosed The process of renaming the current journal to a numbered journal file as part of a checkpoint..

 Rotated journals are in the P4ROOT directory and named journal.n, where